zygmuntz/sofia-ml-mod/README.md

 `--cluster_mapping_sparsity <int s>`

 Only use _s_ nearest cluster centers for mapping.
-It is a stronger alternative for using a threshold.
+It is a stronger alternative to setting a threshold.
 The results with sparse mapping might be slightly worse, but the file certainly will be way smaller.
 Recommended for large data sets.

 The modified files are: